Old Spitalfields Market: Modern market

 Being at the centre of a revival in the area, the eastern end of Spitalfields retained its old charm in Horner Square and Horner Buildings, which are Grade II listed buildings.
 The Victorian buildings and the market hall and roof have been restored and Spitalfields is now one of London's major markets.
 The market square is a popular fashion, arts and crafts, food and general market, open seven days a week, but is particularly busy at weekends.
+Operationally, the area is run as two adjacent marketplaces: Old Spitalfields Market to the east, and the 1926 extension of Spitalfields Market to the west.

 In the late 20th century, there was a dispute between the owners, the City of London Corporation and local residents about the redevelopment of the 1926 market extension at the western end.
 The Corporation won, and now a Norman Foster-designed office block surrounds the western side of the site, after two-thirds of the historic market were rebuilt to include restaurants, shops and a large indoor arts and crafts market, called the Traders' Market.

 The Gun, a pub situated to the south of the market buildings, recalls Tudor times, when the Old Artillery Ground in this area was used by the Honourable Artillery Company to practice with cross-bow, and later guns and artillery pieces.

 At the east end, and on the other side of Commercial Street, is Christ Church, a large Nicholas Hawksmoor church.

 In January 2011 Spitalfields received the "Best Private Market" award by the National Association of British Market Authorities.

 Old Spitalfields Market currently hosts a vintage market each Thursday, a vinyl fair some Fridays and a general arts and craft market throughout the week continuing through to the weekend.